Futures are a popular trading vehicle that derives its price from the underlying financial instrument.

 For example, if stock X currently trades at $50, and the DoM of the stock shows that there are 100 buy orders at $50.10, 200 at $50.50, 400 at $50.80 and 250 at $51.00, while the sell-side shows 40 orders at $49.90, 60 orders at $49.70 and 150 orders at $49.60, a trader could come to the conclusion that there’s overall a higher buying interest than selling interest in the stock.

-Stocks and other financial instrument tend to gravitate toward those price-levels that have the largest number of orders.
+Stocks and other financial instruments tend to gravitate toward those price-levels that have the largest number of orders.

-One of the best futures trading strategies are trend-following strategies.
-They (mostly) work, have a proven track-record and are quite easy to follow.
+Some of the best futures trading strategies are trend-following strategies.
+They (mostly) work, have a proven track record and are quite easy to follow.